When we arrived in Brisbane, I assumed that the first thing we’d do as huge fans of Steve Irwin, would be to visit his legacy in Australia Zoo.

 What I liked the most was how much space all the animals had.
 The main koala walk through felt like we were in their natural habitat rather than observing them in enclosures.
 This was actually unlike Lone Pine in a very good way.
 We also paid an extra $2 to get access to the wildlife hospital and although it wasn’t that exciting, we saw some injured koalas and read their stories.
 I really appreciate how much places like this do for animals.

 What I disliked: the layout and just how spread out the whole zoo is when it’s not even to do with giving the animals more space.
-There were just huge gaps between areas where there was NOTHING.
+There were just huge gaps between areas (especially the wetlands down to Africa) where there was NOTHING.
+At least Lone Pine gives all their animals space but also maximises the space they have.

 Why I think Lone Pine is better